NathanW2/qgis_hats/README.md

 Just install using the plugin installer.
 Done.
 You now get daily/monthly hats for QGIS.

 It's pretty much Win Win for you and QGIS and hats all around the world.

+## Adding a new hat?

+Create a png file in SoManyHats using the following format:

+`{month}-{day}.png`

+Send me your PRs!
+You know you want to!